tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists.md

-*(This is part 2 of "I bought a jacket from a thrift store and now I can't take it off")* [Read Part 1 Here](https://www.reddit.com/r/nosleep/comments/1ngz84e/i_bought_a_jacket_from_a_thrift_store_and_now_i/)

-When Emma Reid came into the ER of Riverside General, I didn’t think it was anything out of the ordinary.
+Last night when this woman came into the ER of Riverside General, I didn’t think it was anything out of the ordinary.
 People show up bloody and incoherent all the time.
-But Emma was different.
+But this woman, Emma, was different.

 She was wearing a green military jacket, the lining slashed to ribbons as if she’d attacked it with a kitchen knife.
-She’d fractured three ribs and gouged her arms raw, but the damn thing was still on her — clinging like it had been sewn into her skin.
+She’d fractured three ribs and gouged her arms raw, but the damn thing was still on her, clinging like it had been sewn into her skin.

 I’ve been a nurse for fourteen years.
 I’ve seen addicts rip out IVs and men twice my size foam at the mouth, but what Emma said shook me to my core.